 Duc uses Tokyocabinet as default database backend.

 Duc is available in the default repositories of Debian and its derivatives such as Ubuntu.
-So installing Duc on DEB-based systems is a piece of cake.
+To install Duc on DEB-based systems, run:

 On other Linux distributions, you may need to manually compile and install Duc from source as shown below.